Warren Forrest: Trial and conviction for the murder of Martha Morrison

 In December 2019, Forrest was charged with the murder of 17-year-old Martha Morrison, who went missing from Portland, Oregon in September 1974.
-Her skeletal remains were discovered on October 12 of that year in Clark County, eight miles from Tukes Mountain, where Krista Blake's body was found - however, authorities at the time were unable to positively identify her and she was known simply as a Jane Doe.
-In 2010, her half-brother Michael Morrison contacted police in Eugene so he could to submit his DNA sample.
+Her skeletal remains were discovered on October 12, 1974, in Clark County, eight miles from Tukes Mountain, where Krista Blake's body was found; however, authorities at the time were unable to positively identify Morrison and she was known simply as a Jane Doe.
+In 2010, Morrison's half-brother submitted a DNA sample to police in Eugene, Oregon.
 In 2014, investigators began examining physical evidence from Forrest's criminal case to determine if it could be used in unsolved crimes.

-Forensic experts from the Washington State Police Crime Lab isolated a partial DNA profile from bloodstains found on Forrest's dart gun and cross-referenced them with Morrison's DNA, leading to the positive identification of Martha's remains.
-Consequently, Forrest was identified as her killer.

-In January 2020, the 70-year-old Forrest was extradited back to Clark County to await charges in Morrison's murder.
-He appeared in court for the first time in 40 years on February 7, pleading not guilty.
+Forensic experts from the Washington State Police Crime Lab isolated a partial DNA profile from bloodstains found on Forrest's dart gun and cross-referenced it with Morrison's DNA, leading to the positive identification of Morrison's remains.
+Consequently, Forrest was identified as Morrison's killer.
+In January 2020, Forrest was extradited back to Clark County to await charges in Morrison's murder.
+On February 7, 2020, he pleaded not guilty.
 The trial was scheduled to begin on April 6, but was delayed several times due to the COVID-19 pandemic.

-The trial finally resumed in early 2023, and on February 1, a jury found Forrest guilty of the murder of Martha Morrison.
-Sixteen days later, he was handed down another life sentence.
-During the proceedings, he was still apprehensive about admitting his guilt, but expressed his opinion that girls from socially disadvantaged environments should not hitchhike or get into cars with strangers due to their vulnerable disposition.
+The trial resumed in early 2023, and on February 1, a jury found Forrest guilty of Morrison's murder.
+Sixteen days later, he received another life sentence.

 Suspected victims

 Besides Blake and Morrison, Forrest remains the prime suspect in the disappearances and murders of at least five teenagers and young women.
-In each case, the perpetrator exhibited a similar modus operandi to Forrest.
+In each case, the perpetrator exhibited a similar modus operandi to Forrest:

-The list includes the following victims: